ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		allowedContent: 'p abbr'
 	});

-Rule `allowedContent: 'p abbr'` means that any attribute will be striped out of `<abbr>` tag, including `title`.
-Still the **Abbreviation** plugin provides a dialog window for both editing abbreviations (tag contents) and explanations (`title`).
+The `allowedContent: 'p abbr'` rule means that all attributes will be striped out from the `<abbr>` tag, including `title`.
+The **Abbreviation** plugin, however, still provides a dialog window for editing both abbreviations (tag contents) and explanations (`title`).
-However the second field is no longer necessary once `title` is discarded.
+It turns out that the second field is no longer necessary since the `title` attribute will be discarded.

-With Advanced Content Filtering we can specify which dialog fields are enabled and which are not, depending on filtering rules set in the config.
-Let's do this by modifying explanation field in the dialog definition (`plugins/abbr/dialogs/abbr.js`):
+With Advanced Content Filter we can specify which dialog window fields are enabled and which are not, depending on filtering rules set in the configuration.
+This can be done by modifying the Explanation field in the dialog window definition (`plugins/abbr/dialogs/abbr.js`):

 	elements: [